Generalized Bloch's Theorem for Cavity Exciton Polaron-Polaritons

-In condensed matter physics, Bloch's theorem drastically simplifies the complexity of calculating periodic systems by allowing each wavevector of the total Hamiltonian to be treated independently.~\cite{AshcroftMermin, Taylor2024PRB} However, this structure can break down upon interactions with other systems such photonic and phononic fields.~\cite{Taylor2024PRB, CohenTannoudji1997, Thirunamachandran1998,AshcroftMermin} In minimal-coupling cavity QED the transverse vector potential does not commute with the crystal momentum unless long-wavelength or single-mode approximations are imposed, and Fr\"ohlich-type electron--phonon couplings similarly exchange momentum with the lattice.
-The resulting light--matter--phonon Hamiltonian is no longer block-diagonal in Bloch momentum, forcing many recent studies to resort to the site-basis under harsh approximations, removing any advantages gained by the periodic symmetry of the fermionic system.~\cite{Chng2025NL,Xu2022NC, Blackham2025NL, Koshkaki2025a}
+In condensed matter physics, Bloch's theorem is central because it drastically simplifies the complexity of calculating periodic systems by allowing each wavevector of the total Hamiltonian to be treated independently.~\cite{AshcroftMermin, Taylor2024PRB} However, this structure can break down upon interactions with other systems such photonic and phononic fields.~\cite{Taylor2024PRB, CohenTannoudji1997, Thirunamachandran1998,AshcroftMermin} In minimal-coupling cavity QED the transverse vector potential does not commute with the crystal momentum unless long-wavelength or single-mode approximations are imposed, and Fr\"ohlich-type electron--phonon couplings similarly exchange momentum between the matter and lattice degrees of freedom (DOFs).
+The resulting light--matter--phonon Hamiltonian is no longer block-diagonal in Bloch momentum, forcing many recent studies to resort to the site-basis under harsh approximations, thereby losing the symmetry advantages of the periodic fermionic system.~\cite{Chng2025NL,Xu2022NC, Blackham2025NL, Koshkaki2025a}